alekseyvalouev/VLunAr/README.md

 # VLunAr: Vision-Language-Action Lunar Lander

-A fully approved project to develop a Vision-Language-Action (VLA) model capable of piloting a lunar lander using natural-language instructions.
+Vision-Language-Action (VLA) model capable of piloting a lunar lander using natural-language instructions.
 This project integrates reinforcement learning, deep vision models, and language-conditioned action generation to build an intelligent lunar-mission control system.

 ---